-You will learn how easy and quick it is to build a model by using a CNN snippet.
+You will learn how easy and quick it is to build a model by using a Convolution Neural Network (CNN) snippet.

-The original MNIST dataset consists of small, 28 x 28 pixels images of handwritten numbers that is annotated with a label indicating the correct number.
+The original MNIST dataset consists of small, 28 x 28 pixel images of handwritten numbers that are annotated with a label indicating the correct number.
 The dataset consists of a training set of 60K examples and a test set of 10K examples.
 Read more about the MNIST dataset here: MNIST dataset.

 The MNIST dataset we’re using in this tutorial consists of 3-channel RGB images.
 The reason for that is simply because the phone’s camera takes 3-channel RGB images.
 If you want to test a model you need to have the same input data as the model was trained on.
 The model can’t predict apples when it has been trained on oranges.

-The goal of the experiment is to learn if the simplest possible deep learning model (turning the pictures into long numbers and putting them through dense layers) can get us a as low loss as possible when we test it in real life.
+The goal of the experiment is to learn if the simplest possible deep learning model (turning pictures into long numbers and putting them through dense layers) can get us the lowest possible loss when we test it in real life.
 Loss indicates the magnitude of error your model made on its prediction.

 First, create a project and name it so you know what kind of project it is.
 Naming is important.